BroadbandForum/yang/OD-360/04-deviation.md

 The deviate *replace* argument MAY be used to replace a type so long as the replacement type uses the same underlying built-in YANG type and the value represented does not fall outside the range of the definition of the type being replaced.

-An integer type can be replaced as long as the replacement uses the same built-in YANG type, e.g. uint32 or int64 and that the range specified falls within the range of the original definition.
-If the original does not define a range then any range can be specified in the deviation.
+An integer type can be replaced as long as the replacement uses the same built-in YANG type, e.g., uint32 or int64, and that the range specified falls within the range of the original definition.
+If the original does not define a range, then any range can be specified in the deviation.
 If the original defines a range of values, the range of the deviation must fall within this defined range.
-In other words the new minimum value must be greater than or equal to the original and the new maximum value must be less than or equal to the original.
+In other words the new minimum value must be greater than or equal to the original, and the new maximum value must be less than or equal to the original.
 For example, the following defines an object of type uint32 with a range of values 1 to 999999.

 ```
   leaf error-threshold {